-In the Vision Network. many local routes are upgraded to frequent service routes and new frequent routes are created to serve high density corridors.
+In the Vision Network, many local routes are upgraded to frequent service routes and new frequent routes are created to serve high density corridors.

-Examples of frequent service projects include the Central Corridor bus rapid transit project around Provo, the UVX extension to Vineyard, and making TRAX more frequent in Salt Lake County.
+Examples of frequent service projects include bus rapid transit projects on State Street in Utah County and in Salt Lake County.